 For all the above categories, F-1 students are required to depart the United States.
 Your current F-1 status is "terminated" in the SEVIS database and you will need to request a new initial I-20 to return to the U.S. Apply for your new I-20 by contacting ISSS and following the instructions below.

-To Return to the United States and Florida Institute of Technology
+To Return to the United States and Florida Tech:

-The student must report to the International Student and Scholar Services office upon return to the U.S. to provide copies of your I-20 and any other relevant documents (new F-1 visa if applicable.)
-The student will not be able to register for classes until those copies are provided.
+Student must report to the International Student and Scholar Services office upon return to the U.S. to provide copies of your I-20 and any other relevant documents (new F-1 visa if applicable.)
+Student will not be able to register for classes until those copies are provided.